RICHQAQ/PasteMD/docs/md/README.en.md

 ## ⭐ Star

-Every ⭐️ motivates further polishing, new features, and long-term maintenance.
-Thank you for spreading the word!
+Every star helps — thank you for sharing PasteMD with more users.

 [![Star History Chart](https://api.star-history.com/svg?repos=RICHQAQ/PasteMD&type=Date)](https://star-history.com/#RICHQAQ/PasteMD&Date)

 ---

-## 🍵 Support & Donation
+## ☕ Support & Donation

-If PasteMD saves you time, consider buying the author a coffee ☕.
-Your support helps prioritize fixes, enhancements, and new integrations.
+If PasteMD saves you time, consider buying the author a coffee — your support helps prioritize fixes, enhancements, and new integrations.

 | Alipay | WeChat |
 | --- | --- |